Alex Cheng - executive director

 During his 36 year business career Mr. Reeves was involved in a number of professional and recreational organizations but also found time to donate time and energy to civic and educational organizations.
 Mr. Reeves was an active member and officer of the Fairfield Jaycees for many years and as an avid sailor volunteered as a board member of the United States Power Squadron (USPS).
 Since retiring Mr. Reeves has given of his time to the Backstretch Employees Service Team (BEST) helping the welfare of the backstretch employees at the Saratoga Race Course.
 In addition, Mr. Reeves joined the Saratoga Springs Lion’s Club where he has volunteered for a number of the club’s programs and currently holds the position of Immediate Past President (President).

-tina visalli - human resources
+tina visalli - human resources Consultant

 While she calls her favorite animals orangutans, seahorses, and dogs, there is not a doubt that her 10.5 year old, miraculous 2-time cancer survivor, Kody the Puggle, is her absolute favorite in the entire world.
 When she’s not doing all this amazing work with animal welfare non-profits, Tina enjoys travelling to Central America and the Caribbean.
 She also does charity events, especially 5Ks!